 course is designed to cover the repercussions of colonialism and neocolonialism, globalization, and gender.
 Through the prism of these readings, you will seek to challenge your own perceptions about India while also learning to trust your literary instincts.
 Students will

 be required to keep a daily journal, contribute to a class blog, and submit weekly assignments culminating in two final writing projects: a journalism project and a personal essay.
+Students will gain exposure to contemporary Indian theater, arts, and dance through field trips and guest artists.
 Prerequisites:

 3.0 minimum GPA and at least sophomore status by the start of the program.
 For further information on the content of the program, please contact Professor Shahnaz Habib (email@example.com) and Professor Rollo Romig (firstname.lastname@example.org).